TapResearch/TapResearch-Android-SDK/README.md

   #### Manual:

-  Download the latest version of the [TapResearch Android SDK](https://github.com/TapResearch/TapResearch-Android-SDK) and drop **tapresearch.aar** to the lib folder
+  Download the latest version of the [TapResearch Android SDK](https://github.com/TapResearch/TapResearch-Android-SDK) and drop **tapsdk.aar** to the lib folder

 ## Other platforms: